-- · No carports are permitted. - Garage setbacks to be a minimum 4.9m from front boundary. - Garages may be built-to-boundary wall on one side of the lot only.
-Engineering plans and the POD determine the preferred side. - Colourbond® sheds are to be located at the rear of the dwelling and not within view of any street or public space.
-Sheds must be in the same colours as the main dwelling. - The maximum size a shed can be is 6m x 3m, with the 3m dimension to run parallel to the street. - Garages are not to dominate the street and must complement the building design.
+- No carports, shade sails or demountable coverings are permitted. - Garage setbacks to be a minimum 4.9m from front boundary. - Garages may be built-to-boundary wall on one side of the lot only.
+Engineering plans and the POD determine the preferred side. - Colorbond® sheds are to be located at the rear of the dwelling and not within view of any street or public space.
+Sheds must be in the same colours as the main dwelling. - Garages are not to dominate the street and must complement the building design.